kimanikevin254/stytch-password-flows/README.md

-# Secure Password Reset and Creation Flows with Node.js
+# Secure Password Reset and Creation Flows with Node.js and Stytch

 ## Prerequisites